mathie/mathie.github.io/_drafts/vagrant-docker-and-vmware-fusion.markdown

   worrying about hard coding IP addresses, or forwarding ports back to the host machine.

-* Most importantly, it is running a recent stable version of Docker.
+* Most importantly, it should be running a recent stable version of Docker.

 * It has (a portion of) the Mac OS X host file system shared with it, so that we can, in turn, share portions of that filesystem with docker containers.

 You can find the full configuration up on GitHub: [Vagrantfile][].
 Let's step through it.
 All the configuration is wrapped in a standard vagrant configuration block:

 {% highlight ruby %}
 VAGRANTFILE_API_VERSION = "2"